rayjohnson/cobraman/README.md

 * man.TroffManTemplate - which generates a man page with basic troff macros
 * man.MdocManTemplate - which generates a man page using the mdoc macro package
+* man.MarkdownTemplate - which generates a page using Markdown

 But, of course, you can provide your own template if you like for maximum power!